• Skip to primary navigation

 Enter any URL and the software fetches all onsite elements, presenting the information in rows and columns, like a spreadsheet.
 There are loads of uses for the tool even under the free plan.

-I use WAMP to develop sites and yet I use Screaming Frog to comb the site for errors like dead links producing 404 pages.
+I use WAMP to develop sites and yet I use Screaming Frog to comb the site for errors such as dead links producing 404 pages.
 It will also show missing meta information.
+It will also remind me that I might need to noindex certain pages before launching the website.

 On Page Criteria